 Visualizing Firewall “Badness”

 Examining generic “badness” data has some merit, but it would be more helpful to apply these analysis and visualization techniques to your own organization.
 To that end, this last example provides a way to use both the AlienVault IP Reputation database and the graphing techniques presented in this chapter to examine what’s happening on a perimeter firewall.
-Rather than game some data, we asked for volunteers to provide us with a days’ worth of inbound and outbound summary data (source, destination, port, session count) from their perimeter firewalls.
+Rather than generate some artificial data, we asked for volunteers to provide us with a days’ worth of inbound and outbound summary data (source, destination, port, session count) from their perimeter firewalls.
 We asked for summary data as the mean of the size of the raw logs from a diversity of volunteers as just over 3GB and we aren’t ready to start working with that amount of data in this chapter.
 Unfortunately, this summary data doesn’t contain information on whether the traffic was blocked or accepted, but it’s sufficient for an example.
+We asked

+??

-We askedWe’ve broken the firewall data down into a source list and and destination list to see what we can learn about the types of malicious traffic that is trying to get in and out of the network of one of the volunteers.
+We’ve broken the firewall data down into a source list and and destination list to see what we can learn about the types of malicious traffic that is trying to get in and out of the network of one of the volunteers.
 We’ve also created two new functions, which can be found on the web site:

 graph.cc(ips,av.df): takes in an list of IPv4 addresses and an AlienVault data frame and returns a complete graph network structure of nodes clustered by country code; also (optionally) plots the graph with a summary of malicious traffic types;